IEC 60309: Pilot contact

-Connectors rated at 63 A and 125 A may optionally be equipped with a 6 mm pilot contact.
-This smaller pin in the centre of the connector is shorter than the others, designed to 'make' after all the other pins when connecting a plug and socket, and to 'break' first when disconnecting.
-It is used to switch off the load.
-This is useful as disconnecting under load will cause arcing which may cause damage to both the plug and socket, and risk injury to the user.
+Connectors rated at 63 A and 125 A may optionally feature a 6 mm pilot contact.
+Located at the center of the connector, this smaller pin is shorter than the other pins.
+It is designed to make contact after all other pins when a plug is inserted, and to break contact before the others during disconnection.
+The pilot contact is used to switch off the load before separation.
+This is important because disconnecting under load can produce arcing, which may damage the plug and socket and pose a safety risk to the user.

-The pilot pin is located in the centre of main contact circle on 4- and 5-pin connectors.
+The pilot pin is located in the centre of main contact circle on 4 and 5-pin connectors.
 On 3-pin (2P+E) connectors, it is located on the contact circle opposite the ground pin.
 The other connectors are located 105° on either side of the earth pin, rather than 120° as in the smaller variants, to make room for the pilot pin.